tryscer/flock/flock-music.md

 ​	"Pete!" says Tim.
 "Excuse me."
 He ducks into the crowd.
 ​	Ruth says, "And who here is ready, who here is willing!
 I say who here is ready and willing to ride this train?"
 ​	The little crowd roars in applause.
 The drums are alone now, their rhythm a slow churning of train wheels.
+@
 *(CHACHA-chacha-CHACHA-chacha!)*

-Now the guitarist she ducks towards the amplifier and strums.
+Now the guitarist ducks towards the amplifier and strums.
 The guitar vibrates in her hands.
 The air is now full with an electric whistle like a train horn.
 Cindy and I shuffle our feet to the increasing tempo of the wheels, trying to keep up with the changes.
 ​	Tim comes back, his hands draped around the shoulder of Pete.
 Pete is all smiles, but his coat is torn.
 "You see what I told you!
 The guitarist--she's using a feedback loop to make this sound--"
 ​	"Shut up, Tim," Eleanore and I shout in unison.
 The railroad rhythm is strong now.
-The piano issues a familiar tune under the asc​erbic
+The piano issues a familiar tune under the scorching whistle of the guitar.
+And suddenly it's like we're moving; like this whole mass of people is transported forward on invisible wheels.
+Cindy and I dance.
+Eleanore shouts, "Woohoo!
+The train is leaving!"

+Ruth is singing,

+*(Thi-is train... is bound for glory--)*
 ​
+We dance but Barry's rigid, frozen; he stands as if the music's silent.

+*(THIS TRAIN!)*

+Pete is dancing solo; then Tim, his hands a-flailing, finds him.
+He grabs him by the shoulder and they both dance together.

+*(THIS TRAIN!)*

+In fact, the whole crowd's dancing weirdly.
+Like Tim, they don't do dances I know: no Jitterbugs or Strolls, no Bunny-hops or Boogie-Woogie.
+Each one has his own movement.
+Barry, his legs still frozen, stares hard at Pete, his face a solid granite.

+*(This train is bound for glory...
+Don’t ride nothing but the righteous and the holy--)*

+"Dance, Bear," I say to Barry.
+​	"Dance, Bear," says Cindy.
+"Don't want them to think you're a *square*."
+​	"I am," says Barry.
+"I am dancing."
+​	"Take off your jacket!"
+​	On stage, the five musicians look happy.
+Willie and Ruth are dancing around.
+Sister Rosetta sits on Heath's piano and they both go to town on their instruments, shaking their heads.
+Ruth sings,

+*(This traaaaahinnn... don't take no Aces...
+No HOT-shots and no first-PLACERS...
+This train...)*

+"May I interest you in a *honey* of a smoke?"
+​	The black girl is young, lithe... but not wearing her yellow Buzz uniform.
+She's tapping Barry on the shoulder and he turns around, surprised...
+​	"Aren't you that Cigarette girl I hired?"
+​	"Hi, boss," she's shouting over the music.
+She's wearing a yellow dress that twirls as she's dancing in front of his rigid figure.
+"Got that green cigarette of mine?".
+​	"'fraid I smoked it," says Barry.
+​	"You HAVE?"
+She asks, clearly impressed.
+"Hey, why aren't you dancing?"
+​	"I am!"

+*(This train... don't take no rebels...
+No lone wolves, no Canes and Ables...
+This train...)*

+==cindy and alice==

+aba
+aba
+ab
+c no false pretenders and no backbiters aba

+This train is bound for glory this train
+This train is bound for glory this train
+This train is bound for glory
+Don’t ride nothing but the righteous and the holy
+This train is bound for glory this train

+This train don’t carry no gamblers this train
+This train don’t carry no gamblers this train
+This train don’t carry no gamblers
+No hypocrites no midnight ramblers
+This train is bound for glory this train